gear273/openai-api-cpp/README.md

 # Initialize and update submodules
 make modules

-# Build the cpr objects
+# Build the cpr and pybind11 objects
-./build_cpr.sh
+./build.sh

 # Build the openai library
 make